 “I Saw You Kill Someone By Waving at them”

 The frustrating part about Dirk’s job is that he has no control over anything, even though he can see these patterns.
 When Dirk involves Todd in the mystery, Todd has no choice but to help Dirk.
-The mystery won’t let Todd return to his normal life, as he gets caught up in Dirk’s work.
+The mystery won’t let Todd return to his normal life, as he gets caught up in Dirk’s work at every turn.
 The show suggests that Dirk is in a similarly difficult and unwilling position, as the cases follow him around and are always connected to him.
 He is in constant danger because the patterns will never go away, and he will always be forced to notice things.

 “Did I make mistakes?
 Yes.
 Did I only make mistakes?
 Yes.
 But did it all work out?
 Kind of”

-Dirk often refers to the line “Everything is connected.
-Nothing is also connected.”
+Dirk often repeats the line, “Everything is connected.
+Nothing is also connected”.
 This implies that the big things in life are connected to patterns, but so are the seemingly small things.
 For instance, graduating college is a big thing, but in this context, so is getting out of bed and putting on the kettle.
 No matter what you do, you are operating towards something.
 Maybe this COVID era is making me appreciate that more, as I spend most of my time stuck at home doing what feels like nothing.
 And I think that is one of the marvelous things about this show.
 Nothing is insignificant as it comes from this collage of choices made before any of us were around.
-It also means that things come to us in a specific pattern, and that things which stand out to us do so for a reason.
+It also means that things come to us in a specific pattern, and that things which stand out do so for a reason.
 Maybe it’s a tiny reason, like we blinked and the first thing we saw on a page was a seemingly random word, but we see it for a reason.

-The show suggests that we are as purposeful and noteworthy as anything else, and that like Dirk, things might just come together in a way which we like.
+The show suggests that we are as purposeful and noteworthy as anything else, and that like Dirk and his friends occasionally find, things might just come together in a way which we like.
 It also implies that even as you are standing still in life, you are not a random component, and you are as noteworthy as any monumental event.
 This idea connects back to the general confusion of the show, as both characters and viewers are confused about the same things.
 That shared experience is important for the show as it sets up this equal footing.
 We are like Todd, drawn into the mystery, and while confused and alarmed, we are in for the ride.
 It’s not a religious sentiment, or even a complicated philosophy.
 Dirk Gently simply illustrates that everything is chaos, but that you are an important component of that chaos.
-You are still responsible for the things you do, and you can break away from certain destructive patterns and change for the better.
+You are still responsible for the things you do, yet you can break away from certain destructive patterns and change for the better.
 So good luck, cosmically speaking.